gbattra/OOP-Design-Patterns-in-Java/HW1/Birds/rec/README.md

 - Sector 1 has an aviary with the bird types: Gray Parrot, Horned Puffin
 ```

-Similarly, a `Conservatory` instance can produce a `ConservatoryDirectory` tracking
+Similarly, a `Conservatory` instance can produce a `ConservatoryIndex` tracking
 the sector location of each bird:
 ```
 IConservatoryIndex index = conservatory.getIndex();